Postgraduate and staff

 There are three possible ethical decisions:

-The committee will give approval to a study if they feel that:
+The committee will give a favorable opinion to a study if they feel that:

 - Potential harm is in proportion to potential benefit;

 - Sufficient procedures are in place to protect those involved in the research;

 - The ethical issues are adequately dealt with;

 - All the relevant documentation and information has been provided.